gbif/data-blog/content/post/2021-07-21-did-you-know.md

 >
 >How to get there, step-by-step:
 > 1) from the main menu at GBIF.org, go to Get Data >> Trends
-> 2) the filter is set in the header section of the page - in this case, for "[Africa](https://www.gbif.org/analytics/region/AFRICA)"
+> 2) the filter is set in the header section of the page - in this case, select "[Africa](https://www.gbif.org/analytics/region/AFRICA)"
 > 3) scroll down the page to find the panel "Records by year of occurrence" (orange color, under "Time and seasonality").
 To view the [graphic](https://analytics-files.gbif.org/gbifRegion/AFRICA/about/figure/occ_yearCollected.svg) in more detail, click on the image
 > 4) this graphic shows counts of available occurrence records within GBIF.org by year of collection/observation since 1950.
 There are four different snapshots of the data availability status within the GBIF index combined here.
 The most recent one is found at the bottom; the ones above show the status of data mobilization (not: species occurrence) in a time sequence
 > 5) to answer the question, you want to refer to the bottom graph, representing the most recent snapshot - presently, this shows the status of data mobilization at July 1, 2021